grafana/agent/docs/sources/flow/reference/components/prometheus.operator.podmonitors.md

 2. Discover `Pods` in your cluster that match those `PodMonitors`.
 3. Scrape metrics from those `Pods`, and forward them to a receiver.

-The default configuration assumes the agent is running inside a kubernetes cluster, and uses the in-cluster config to access the kubernetes api.
+The default configuration assumes the agent is running inside a Kubernetes cluster, and uses the in-cluster config to access the Kubernetes API.
 It can be run from outside the cluster by supplying connection info in the `client` block, but network level access to pods is required to scrape metrics from them.

 ## Usage